 Even though Jiobit's app looks great, it could have a few more features.
 There's no History to show where the tracker has been during the day.
-Nor does Jiobit have an SOS button your child can press if there's trouble.
-PocketFinder, another GPS tracker that's similar but slightly larger than the Jiobit, has an SOS button, and the dated-looking-but-functional app can replay its movements from any point in time.
-Plus, PocketFinder has a web app, which Jiobit also lacks.
+The original Jiobit lacked an SOS button that your child could press if there's trouble, but the new version of Jiobit rectifies that omission.

-If you're trying to locate the Jiobit, there's no augmented-reality view to guide you to its exact spot — a feature we appreciated on the Trax Play GPS Tracker.
+If you're trying to locate the Jiobit, there's no augmented-reality view to guide you to its exact spot.
 But when you're paired by Bluetooth, you'll notice a little bar in the app that connects your photo, representing your phone, to your child's photo, representing the Jiobit.
 That bar grows longer or shorter based on how close you are, which can help you home in on the device.
 Then, you can tap the little bell icon, and the Jiobit will make a noise and flash its LED, in case you've lost it under the bed, for example.

-The Jiobit is the best GPS tracker for kids, with a long battery life and an easy-to-use app that make this device easy to recommend.
-I love the way the Bluetooth pairing works, letting you know who your child is with and where they are.
+The original Jiobit was the best GPS tracker for kids, with a long battery life and an easy-to-use app that make this device easy to recommend.
+We hope that the sequel lives up to the high standard this edition set.
+Check back for our updated review.